 Data protection officer

 We live in an incredibly globalized world, one where businesses of all sizes work with customers spread around the world.
 GDPR has a wide-ranging impact on these companies, so it is important to understand its requirements.
-In addition to what has been presented here, the Microsoft Office Modern Workplace episode on GDPR provides some excellent guidance.
 Begin the process now to position your company to operate and thrive under GDPR.
 The deadline for companies to comply with this regulation is May 25, 2018.